-Writer costs determine how much an individual must pay a freelance writer for the latter’s writing services, as well as how much the freelance writer needs to charge as compensation for his services.
-The writer enjoys greater flexibility in terms of setting their rates but it shouldn’t be a reason to overcharge or undercharge a client.
+Writer costs refer to how much an individual must pay a freelance writer for the latter’s writing services, as well as how much the freelance writer needs to charge as compensation for his services.
+The writer enjoys great flexibility in terms of setting their rates but it shouldn’t be a reason to overcharge or undercharge a client.

 When setting professional rates, there are different variables to consider, including the length of the article requested, the length and frequency of the project, the writer’s experience, the clientele, and the genre or types of writing to be created.